How to make video and audio accessible

 Publishing your transcript online

-Once you've created your transcript, make it easy for people to find.
-Most audio-only transcripts are provided as text on a web page (or HTML).
-They do not usually rely on the user interacting with the audio player to access it.
+Make transcripts easy to find.
+Most are provided as text on a web page and do not require users to interact with the audio player.

 You can either: